Unveiling the Importance of Nonshortest Paths in Quantum Networks: Introduction

 A challenging and fundamental question thus arises.
 What is the origin of this stronger connectivity, from a {statistical physics} perspective?
 It is conceivable that concurrence percolation might simply be a variant of classical percolation (albeit under a different set of variables), thereby belonging to the same universality class.
 Alternatively, concurrence percolation could represent a fundamentally distinct phenomenon from classical percolation, characterized by distinct critical exponents.
 Previous research, unfortunately, has been unable to identify the universality class of concurrence percolation due to computational constraints~\cite{ConPT_PRL}.
 Gaining a deeper insight into the nature of this stronger concurrence connectivity could shed light on QN design from \emph{first principles}, as explored through the lens of network science.

-In this study, we investigate the critical phenomena of concurrence percolation in networks displaying hierarchical and scale-free structures~\cite{song2006origins,gallos2007scaling}, typical characteristics found in numerous real-worlds networks such as the \emph{Internet}~\cite{tilch2020multilayer}.
+This study examines the critical phenomena of concurrence percolation in networks with hierarchical and scale-free structures~\cite{song2006origins,gallos2007scaling}, which are typical characteristics of many real-worlds networks, including the {Internet}~\cite{tilch2020multilayer}, transportation networks~\cite{wang2020unraveling}, and brain networks~\cite{moretti2013griffiths, sporns2005human}.
 Firstly, we exactly determine the critical exponents for a family of hierarchical scale-free network models known as the ($U,V$) flowers~\cite{Fractal_PRE,RHD_PRE2}, which are characterized by two distinct network length scales, $U \leq V$.
+The ($U, V$) flowers provide a simple model for studying the influence of varying length scales through both analytical and numerical methods.
 Our analysis firmly shows that concurrence ``quantum'' percolation belongs to a universality class distinct from that of classical percolation.